ColleagueRiley/RGFW/README.md

 2) is very small compared to other libraries
 3) only depends on system API libraries, Winapi, X11, Cocoa
 4) lets you create a window with a graphics context (OpenGL, Vulkan or DirectX) and manage the window and its events only with a few function calls
+5) is customizable, you enable or disable features

 This library does not